scionproto-contrib/jpan/doc/Design.md

 We used to use `connnect(firstHop)` to ensure a valid external IP.
 However, `connect()` blocks when used concurrently while a `receive()` is in progress.
 -> Solution: Use separate channel/socket with `connect()` to find external IP.

+## STUN / Interface Discovery

+### Main goals and approach

+1) We want to detect STUN for all BR as soon as possible.
+   Otherwise it would interfere with normal network operation.
+   However, we need to wait until a local address is known (`bind()`) or about to be known (`bind()` called by `send()`).
+What about `receive()`?
+    - We call STUN detection in `bind()` call.
+This works also for the SCMP classes which do `bind()` *before* measuring latency.
+    - We don't need to know our external address for `receive()` or a subsequent `send()`.
+      **However**: If a *client* defensively starts `receive()` before `send()`, we have a problem.
+      Running STUN detection requires `send()` + `receive()` on the same channel.
+While `send()` can be done concurrently, `receive()` is exclusive.
+How do we solve that?
+        - We can do STUN detection before `receive()` starts -> may be a waste on servers
+        - We can create a callback in `receive()` that intercepts packets meant for the STUN detector
+          -> We may have to do this anyway to facilitate keep-alive messages.
+2) Sequence for AUTO:
+    - Check for CUSTOM server setting
+    - Check if border router supports STUN -> 1st NW call, 1 per BR
+    - Check if border router responds to SCMP (means: no NAT) -> 2nd NW call, one per BR
+    - Check public STUN servers and try again with new IP -> 3rd + 4th NW call, one per BR (Don't do 4th call if returned IP equals known local IP)

+As can be seen from above, in an AS with `n` border routers (BR), we have at least `n` network calls even if all BRs support STUN.
+If they don't, we get up to `3n+1` network calls, possibly more if multiple public STUN servers are used.
+To speed up the detection, we send out `n` packets at once before checking for answers.
+However, following the approach above, we still get 3 rounds of `n` plus a single request to the public STUN server, resulting in a worst case of 4*TIMEOUT (default = 10ms) before giving up.
+In the best case the timeout is never reached, i.e. STUN detection may take less than 10ms.

+### Multipath, Multi-AS, AS-switching, ...

+Cases to consider:

+- Interface switching is probably not necessary to support.
+    - Test: Presumably, switching from LAN to Wifi, any LAN socket stops working (and does not switch) If the JDK doesnt support this then neither should we.
+    - Android has: WifiManager.WIFI_STATE_CHANGED_ACTION and ConnectivityManager.CONNECTIVITY_ACTION
+- AS switching on single interface?
+    - In theory, we can have multiple AS in the same subnet.
+Do we need to support that?
+      This is apparently a realistic Scenario for an ISP with ASes in multiple ISDs.
+      However, this seems like an unrealistic edge case for endhosts...?
+- Multipath (MP) and Path switching (PS):
+    - MP & PS using different BRs -> Yes, should be doable and is required
+    - MP & PS using different AS on same Interface??
+We could use multiple channels...
+      See next point.
+    - MP & PS using different Interfaces.
+Should probably require multiple sockets/channels.
+      Should we provide a facility to simplify this?
+      Something like a meta-socket that doesn't have a defined local address but can send over multiple interfaces in parallel?
+Yes! -> Later!

+### Timeout

+- Mapping: timeout reset (touch()) on receive() -> See step 4. below
+- Mapping: after timeout: check that we reset the correct type (ASInfo vs Entry).

+After stale connection timeout (Mapping timeout), how can we ensure that we can send/receive on the stale channel?

+Dilemma:

+- send()/write() is fine, we can just block them
+- non-blocking receive()/read() is fine, we can just block these
+- blocking receive()/read() is a problem
+    - Interrupting the receiver and restarting is not possible.
+    - We can install a callback.
+That would mostly work, but in theory the user could interrupt the receiver() while we are waiting.
+We could try to detect that and then retry with our own receiver...
+- Alternative: We do not check for timeouts but let the application layer handle this.
+  --> Probably the simplest solution!

+Another problem with timeout: when is it triggered?

+- If triggered by send() or similar: causes a small delay (not desirable)
+- If triggered by timer: May cause unnecessary keep-alive messages...
+  --> Configurable?

 # TODO